Appearance

 The CES Letter talks about Joseph's plural wives.
 It never lets them speak.

+None of the approximately 35 women sealed to Joseph ever publicly accused him of wrongdoing -- including women who later left the Church.[6]
 If these women were victims, they didn't know it.
-And they had every opportunity to say so.
+And they had decades of opportunity to say so.

 Polyandry looks different when you check the details